HughNian/nmid-documents/userguide/content/en/docs/get-started/docsy-as-module/start-from-scratch.md

 The simplest approach to creating a Docsy site is [copying our example site](/docs/get-started/docsy-as-module/example-site-as-template/).
 However, if you're an experienced Hugo user or the site structure of our example site doesn't meet your needs, you may prefer to create a new site from scratch.
 With this option, you'll get Docsy look and feel, navigation, and other features, but you'll need to specify your own site structure.

 These instructions give you a minimum file structure for your site project only, so that you build and extend your actual site step by step.
 The first step is adding the Docsy theme as a [Hugo Module](https://gohugo.io/hugo-modules/) to your site.
-If needed, you can easily [update](/docs/updating/) the module to the latest revision from the Docsy GitHub repo.

 ## TL;DR: Setup for the impatient expert